 - 4. To be voluntary, the patient must not be under any form of pressure or undue influence to consent to osteopathic care.
-You must ensure that patients are given the information they need in order to give their consent, and to reach their own decision on this. - 5.
-Situations where you might question whether consent is voluntary might include patients being put under pressure by employers or relatives to accept osteopathic care, or where a patient might be vulnerable.
+You must ensure that patients are given the information they need to reach their own decision and give consent. - 5.
+Situations where you might question whether consent is voluntary might include patients being put under pressure by employers or relatives to accept osteopathic care, or where a patient might otherwise be vulnerable.